ThierryRakotomanana/Daily-UI/README.md

 5. Open a pull request and describe your modifications.
 Go to your Github account and navigate to your repository forked.
 Noticed you see a green button named Pull Request, click on it and send.
 After describes the change you made.

-Community contributions are highly appreciated, so thanks for your contributing.
+Community contributions are highly appreciated, so thanks for your contribution.

 ## License